coredns/coredns/plugin/transfer/README.md

 * **ZONES** The zones *transfer* will answer zone requests for.
 If left blank, the zones are inherited from the enclosing server block.
-To answer zone transfers for a given zone, there must be another plugin in the same server server block that serves the same zone, and implements `transfer.Transferer`.
+To answer zone transfers for a given zone, there must be another plugin in the same server block that serves the same zone, and implements `transfer.Transferer`.

 * `to ` **HOST...** The hosts *transfer* will transfer to.
 Use `*` to permit transfers to all hosts.